moonclerk/developer/integration.md

 ```

-## Retriving the Custom ID and Checkout Info
+## Retrieving the Custom ID and Checkout Info

 ### Passing Parameters via the Redirect URL (Simpler)

 This is the simplest way to retrieve successful checkout information.
-When setting up your payment form, choose "Redirect to another web page" in the Confirmation section.
+When creating/editing your payment form in the MoonClerk dashboard, choose "Redirect to another web page" in the Confirmation section.
 Add your redirect URL.
 For this example we will use `http://example.com/success.html`.

 We allow for 3 populated parameters to be appended to your redirect URL:

 * `custom_id`
 * `payment_id` OR `customer_id`

 If a custom ID is passed into the checkout, it will be available for use in the redirect URL.
 Depending on the checkout type either the customer_id (for recurring) or the payment_id (for one time) will be available.
-Let's say you have a $10/mo recurring checkout and your are sending the `cid` into the checkout, you could create a redirect URL as follows:
+Let's say you have a $10/month recurring checkout and you are sending the `cid` into the checkout, you could create a redirect URL as follows:

 ```
 http://example.com/success.html?custom_id={{custom_id}}&customer_id={{customer_id}}